-The Automotive scope ATS605004D-XMS measures with high resolutions of 14 and 16 bit.
-A signal measured with the Automotive scope ATS605004D-XMS therefore has 256 times more resolution than most automotive oscilloscopes, which usually have a low resolution of 8 or 9 bit.
-The high resolution of the Automotive scope ATS605004D-XMS precision automotive oscilloscope allows for measuring signals with more accuracy, because the quantization error is much lower.
+The Automotive Test Scope ATS605004D-XMS measures with high resolutions of 14 and 16 bit.
+A signal measured with the Automotive Test Scope ATS605004D-XMS therefore has 256 times more resolution than most automotive oscilloscopes, which usually have a low resolution of 8 or 9 bit.
+The high resolution of the Automotive Test Scope ATS605004D-XMS precision automotive oscilloscope allows for measuring signals with more accuracy, because the quantization error is much lower.

-The input circuit of the Automotive scope ATS605004D-XMS has a high accuracy of 0.25 % of the full scale input range, where most automotive oscilloscopes have an accuracy of 2 - 3 % of the full scale range.
+The input circuit of the Automotive Test Scope ATS605004D-XMS has a high accuracy of 0.25 % of the full scale input range, where most automotive oscilloscopes have an accuracy of 2 - 3 % of the full scale range.

 Shown in figure 1 are two displays, both showing a measurement of the same signal.
 The left display size corresponds to a size comparable to a standard automotive oscilloscope; at 8 bit resolution, zooming will not reveal more details.
 The right display corresponds to a maximized window on a standard PC screen; at 14 bit resolution, zooming will still reveal more details.

 The high resolution and high accuracy of the Automotive Test Scope ATS605004D-XMS and the unlimited zoom of the Multi Channel oscilloscope software allow to zoom in to mV levels.
 Figure 2 shows a measurement of a 2 mV sine wave made in the 200 mV input range, which is then zoomed in to view the signal at an 8 mV scale.

 With a time base accuracy of 1 ppm, frequency and timing can be measured very accurately.
 The time base of the Automotive Test Scope ATS605004D-XMS is 25 to 100 times more accurate than comparable instruments of the competition.